HTGF | High-Tech Gruenderfonds

 Venture Round in 2017

-Synapticon GmbH specializes in advanced components and engineering services for cyber-physical systems, focusing on embedded computing products for applications in service robotics, industrial automation, and related fields.
-Founded in 2010 and based in Gruibingen, Germany, the company offers a range of products including distributed real-time control and data acquisition modules, mobile stream computing modules for compute-intensive applications, and tools for configuring Synapticon-based hardware systems.
-Additionally, Synapticon provides cloud services for maintenance and integration with web-based applications, as well as development services for robotics.
-The company's innovative approach integrates traditionally separate components—such as motors, drives, sensors, and gearboxes—into cohesive units, digitalizing performance and quality factors to enhance motion control systems.
-Synapticon's solutions cater to various industries, including home automation, smart grids, and the Internet of Things, making it a preferred partner for OEMs and professional users seeking to advance their technologies.
+Synapticon GmbH is a German company that specializes in advanced components and engineering services for cyber-physical systems, particularly in the fields of service robotics and industrial automation.
+Founded in 2010 and based in Gruibingen, Synapticon develops embedded computing products that facilitate distributed real-time control and data acquisition, as well as mobile stream computing modules for compute-intensive applications.
+The company offers tools for configuring and programming its hardware systems, along with cloud services for maintenance and integration with custom web applications.
+By integrating traditionally discrete components like motors, drives, sensors, and gearboxes into cohesive units, Synapticon enhances motion control technology, allowing clients to create intelligent systems with certified safety functions.
+Its products are utilized across various sectors, including industrial automation, home automation, smart grids, and the Internet of Things, catering to OEMs and professional users.

 ADLATUS Robotics